matildabrantley/portfolio-react/README.md

 * [License](#license)
 * [Questions](#questions)
 ## Description
-My portfolio refactored with React and React-Spring
+My professional portfolio refactored with React and React-Spring

 ## Projects
-* LEaseGIT - Sequelize, Express, Matter
+* LEaseGIT - Sequelize, Express, Matter.js
     * Post or search for real estate for sale, use room planner to stage a property or see how your furniture might fit
-* Brewhaha - OpenBrewery & Wikipedia APIs
+* Brewery Travel Guide - OpenBrewery & Wikipedia APIs
     * Plan a trip, search for breweries, search Wikipedia for cities and states with filtered and curated results
 * Password Generator - JavaScript
-    * Generates passwords from user prompts
+    * Generates passwords from user specifications
 * E-Commerce Back-End - Node, MySQL, Sequelize (Object-Relational Mapping)
     * Interact with a complete E-Commerce back-end through a REST API client (such as Insomnia or Thunder Client)
 * Employee Tracker - Node, Inquirer, MySQL
     * Content Management System for tracking employees implementing C.R.U.D. in MySQL database
 * Weather Dashboard - OpenWeather API
-    * Retrieve and display weather data for cities from OpenWeather
+    * Retrieve and display weather data for cities from OpenWeather, both current and forecast
 * Coding Quiz - jQuery, Dynamic Content
-    * Take a quiz on the web about basic coding knowledge
+    * Quiz app about coding and frameworks
 * Work Day Scheduler - jQuery, Client-side Storage
     * Plan upcoming activities on a color-coded hourly basis
 * Workout Tracker - NoSQL with MongoDB, Express, Chart.js